 Total dollar amount of adjustments to the amount of Charitable Distributions reported by licensed organizations identified as a result of audits inspections, and complaint investigations completed during the reporting period.

+Data Limitations:

-Data Limitations: The reporting accuracy by licensed authorized organizations and the allowable uses of proceeds from the conduct of bingo for a charitable purpose.
-Calculation Type: Cumulative New Measure: No Strategy B.1.3.
-Bingo Law Compliance Field Operations Output Measure B.1.3.e: Number of Bingo Background Investigations Completed Short Definition:
+The reporting accuracy by licensed authorized organizations and the allowable uses of proceeds from the conduct of bingo for a charitable purpose.

+Calculation Type:

+Cumulative

+New Measure:

+No

+Target Attainment:

+Goal B: Charitable Bingo

+Strategy 2.1.3.
+Bingo Law Compliance Field Operations

+Output Measure 2.1.3.5: Number of Bingo Background Investigations Completed

+Short Definition:

 This measure reports the number of bingo background investigations completed by the Enforcement Division.
 Bingo background investigations are conducted on licensees and others identified in the Bingo Enabling Act (BEA).
 Bingo background investigations are referred by the Charitable Bingo Operations Division in order to determine the eligibility requirements for licensing or placement in the Bingo worker registry as indicated by the BEA.

+Purpose/Importance:

-Purpose/Importance: This measure assists in determining the total number of bingo background investigations completed by the Enforcement Division.
+This measure assists in determining the total number of bingo background investigations completed by the Enforcement Division.
 Source/Collection of Data:

 The number of completed investigations with the approval dates is recorded in the Compliance Activity Monitoring Process (CAMP).

 Method of Calculation:

 This measure is calculated by recording the number of completed bingo background investigations that are closed by approval by the Enforcement Division Director or designee regardless of when the case was opened.
 A completed bingo investigation is noted on the final investigative report as approved.

 Data Limitations:

 Delay in receiving required information and documentation from government entities to complete background investigations may impact the total number of bingo background investigations.

+Calculation Type:

+Cumulative

+New Measure:

+No

+Target Attainment:

-Calculation Type: Cumulative New Measure: Revised Strategy B.1.3.
-Bingo Law Compliance Field Operations Efficiency Measure B.1.3.a: Average Time for Bingo Complaint Investigation Completion (Days) Short Definition: This measure reports the average time for Bingo complaint investigations completed by the Charitable Bingo Operations Division and the Enforcement Division.
-Purpose/Importance: This measure gauges the efficiency and timeliness of complaint investigation completions.
+Goal B: Charitable Bingo Strategy 2.1.3.
+Bingo Law Compliance Field Operations Efficiency Measure 2.1.3.1: Average Time for Bingo Complaint Investigation Completion (Days) Short Definition: This measure reports the average time for Bingo complaint investigations completed by the Charitable Bingo Operations Division and the Enforcement Division.
+Purpose/Importance:

+This measure gauges the efficiency and timeliness of complaint investigation completions.
 Source/Collection of Data: